-The Saskatchewan Building and Accessibility Standards Appeal Board (the SBAS Appeal Board) hears appeals from owners regarding:
+The Saskatchewan Building and Accessibility Standards Appeal Board (the Appeal Board) hears appeals from owners:

-- orders issued by building officials for compliance with the building and accessibility standards.
+- for orders issued by building officials for compliance with the building, accessibility and energy standards.

 Hearing Application Requirements